timeplus-io/docs/docs/functions_for_streaming.md

 `dedup(stream, column1 [,otherColumns..] [liveInSecond,limit])`

-Apply the deduplication at the given data stream with the specified column(s). `liveInSecond` specifies how long the keys will be kept in the memory/state.
+Apply the deduplication at the given data stream with the specified column(s).
+Rows with same column value will only show once (only the first row is selected and others are omitted.) `liveInSecond` specifies how long the keys will be kept in the memory/state.
 By default forever.
 But if you only want to avoid duplicating within a certain time period, say 2 minutes, you can set `120s`, e.g. `dedup(subquery,myId,120s)`

 The last parameter `limit` is optional which is `100000` by default.
 It limits the max unique keys maintained in the query engine.
 If the limit reaches, the system will recycle the earliest keys to maintain this limit.